Mothers and Babies

 In preparation for breastfeeding, we suggest you take our Introduction to Breastfeeding Class before the baby is born.
 The class should dispel some myths you have heard and give you some practical tips for the family.
 Class fee is $10 and may be covered by insurance.
 You can sign up online or call 610-378-2569.

 At Penn State Health St. Joseph, we offer a unique program that allows women to experience pregnancy with other women due about the same time.
 We group 8-12 women having their baby the same month, who attend 10 prenatal sessions together.
 Exams with a provider are private, then the group comes together to discuss pregnancy-related topics and to support one another through the pregnancy journey.
 The group discusses everything from common discomforts, sleeping issues, stress management, labor and delivery, nutrition and breastfeeding in group setting.
 Mothers who complete the Centering Pregnancy Program have the opportunity to continue group discussions about care for their babies through Centering Parenting.

 The group allows women to form lasting connections and friendships, which is less likely during traditional prenatal care.
 Groups are offered in both English and Spanish at our Downtown Reading and Bern campuses.
-For more information contact Kim Hunter, Centering Coordinator at khunter3@PennStateHealth.psu.edu or (610)378-2569.
+For more information contact OB Nurse Navigator, Christiane Benner at 484-878-1766 or Cbenner3@pennstatehealth.psu.edu.